plone/documentation/docs/backend/relations.md

 ## RelationFields through the web or in xml

-It is surprisingly easy to create RelationFields through the web
+It is surprisingly easy to create RelationFields through the web.

 - Using the Dexterity schema editor, add a new field and select _Relation List_ or _Relation Choice_, depending on whether you want to relate to multiple items or not.
 - When configuring the field you can even select the content type the relation should be limited to.